ELEC2645/unit-2-project-template-201695594/README.md

 ### 2 Project File Structure

-The project is based on the provided template from the project brief but has been expanded to include several more files and libraries.
+The project is based on the provided template from the assignment brief but has been expanded to include several more files and libraries.
 These are:

 - `main.c` - Very similar to the template version, this handles the running of the main menu interface and has simply been adapted to handle new versions of the `menu_item_x` functions in `menu_funcs.c`
  - `menu_funcs.c` - This files contains the functions for each of the 5 main menu options.
  - `funcs.c` - This is the main library of functions for the project.
 It contains functions for configuring converter design, calculating design values and handling user inputs
  - `files.c` - This holds functions for handling saving/loading converter designs to and from .json files stored in the `/saves` directory.
-- `conv_math.c` - This has functions that implement all the base equations needed for calculating the coonverter designs.
+- `conv_math.c` - This has functions that implement all the base equations needed for calculating the converter designs.
 These were split into discrete functions to improve readability of the `compute_converter` function in `funcs.c`

 All library source files are stored in the `/src` directory, with `.h` files in `/src/include` and external library source files in `/src/lib`.